jakewdr/effectual/README.md

 ### Python

-Firstly you will need to install a version of [Python](https://www.python.org/) alongside pip, this project was originally built with [Python 3.11.x](https://www.python.org/downloads/release/python-31110/) but supports pretty much any python3 version pipenv does, the version the project uses can be changed from the [Pipfile](https://bilard.medium.com/change-python-version-in-pipenv-1ac7b8f9b7b9), make sure to change the ruff settings to the output version as well!
+Firstly you will need to install a version of [Python](https://www.python.org/) alongside pip, this project was originally built with [Python 3.11.x](https://www.python.org/downloads/release/python-31110/) but supports between python 3.8 and 3.13, the version the project uses can be changed from the [Pipfile](https://bilard.medium.com/change-python-version-in-pipenv-1ac7b8f9b7b9) and [pyproject.toml]("https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#python-requires"), make sure to change the ruff settings to the output version as well!

 ### Taskfile